 This dough is a great vehicle for savory and sweet recipes.
 Don’t be afraid to use it in different ways.
-With a few adjustments it will open endless possibilities for your recipes.
+With a few adjustments, it will open endless possibilities for your recipes.

-To make the dough you add your shredded mozzarella and the cream cheese to a microwave safe bowl.
+To make the dough you add your shredded mozzarella and the cream cheese to a microwave-safe bowl.
 Microwave the cheese for short intervals of 30 seconds.

-Just keeping heating it until it reaches that consistency.
-Once it is at the right stage take it out and add in the egg and dry ingredients.
+Just keep heating it until it reaches that consistency.
+Once it is at the right stage take it out and add the egg and dry ingredients.

 Be careful when using your hands because the cheese is really hot.
-If at any time the dough becomes to hard to mix or handle just microwave for a few more seconds to make it more pliable.
+If at any time the dough becomes too hard to mix or handle just microwave for a few more seconds to make it more pliable.

 Assembling Your Ring